Irrational-Encoding-Wizardry/guide.encode.moe/encoding/descaling.md

-The X axis shows the resolutions that were checked and the Y axis shows the relative error
+The X axis shows the resolutions that were checked and the Y axis shows the relative error.
 The relative error refers to
 the difference between the original frame and the rescaled frame.